-3.15 Demonstrate how to ensure safe working procedures are followed throughout the work activities.
-4. Be able to use and communicate data and information during installation 4.1 Provide technical information using appropriate verbal and written communication techniques.
+3.15 4.1 Demonstrate how to ensure safe working procedures are followed throughout the work activities.
+Provide technical information 4.1 Provide technical information using appropriate verbal and written communication techniques.
 4.2 Ensure recipients have received and understood the information.
 4.3 Report any inaccuracies in the technical information sources used to the designated person.
 4.4 Complete work documentation accurately and record it in the specified place or pass to a designated person.
-5. Be able to resolve problems that arise from technical information and installation work 5.1 Report to the designated person damage or defects to tools, equipment or materials using approved procedures.
+5.1 Report to the designated person damage or defects to tools, equipment or materials using approved procedures.
 5.2 Report to the designated person work which is incomplete and not to schedule.
 5.3 Report to the designated person problems and conditions outside the responsibility of the job role.
-6. Know how to install water mains 6.1 Explain the importance of carrying out on-site risk assessments and implementing safe systems of work and the need for constant review.
+6.1 Explain the importance of carrying out on-site risk assessments and implementing safe systems of work and the need for constant review.
 6.2 Explain the importance of understanding and implementing a safe system of work (SSOW) document when working in excavations.
 6.3 Outline the organisation's policy and procedures for meeting relevant statutory requirements, regulations and Codes of Practice.
 6.4 Describe the factors that affect the suitability of excavations, and how to confirm that an excavation is suitable.
+4.3 4.4 5.1 5.2 5.3 6.1 6.2 6.3